FAQ: Which Omega Speedmaster is the Moonwatch?

 With the 105.012 as Omega’s response to NASA’s requests, NASA would indeed have used these watches a few years before the Moon landing.

 The source of confusion

 It’s so often wrongly believed that the 145.022 was the first watch worn on the Moon for a reason.

 Omega’s advertising did not openly claim that the calibre 861 was the movement in the first watch on the Moon.
 It always mentioned the Speedmaster Professional as just that, and the Professional name applies to the 105.012, 145.012, 145.022, and all of their “descendants.”
-If you read between the lines, the claim in the advertisements wasn’t incorrect, but imprecise.
+If you read between the lines, the claim in the advertisements wasn’t false, but imprecise.

 This imprecision is justified, in a way.

 Omega supplied the NASA with the 105.012, likely also with the 145.012, and with the 145.022.
 You can’t reasonably expect Omega to know which ones were used on a particular NASA mission.